 - Shin + knee coverage: for maximum protection, you could opt for a knee pad that covers the shins as well.
 There are a few options out there, but keep in mind that they tend to be bulky, hot, and perhaps even restrictive.

 Elbow pads are not a necessary piece of mountain bike protective gear, but they can help prevent your elbows from getting all scraped up – or worse, a broken elbow or arm.
 I personally don’t wear elbow pads, but I know plenty of people who do!

 Even just wearing thin gloves provides a bit of protection for your hands, but if you want even more padding, some gloves come with hard or soft pads in strategic places like the knuckles in case you accidentally punch a tree.

 Some short liners (aka chamois) actually come with crash padding built-in.
 I’ve never tried them, but it’s good to know that they’re out there.
 Two worth looking into are the POC VPD Impact Shorts and 7 Protection Flex Short Liner.

 Mountain Bike Pants

 Mountain bike pants don’t necessarily provide padded protection (although there are definitely a few options for that out there that do), but rather provide an extra layer of durable fabric to protect against scrapes and scratches.
 You’ll still need to wear knee pads underneath to protect your legs from harder impacts.

 If you’re really serious about maximizing protection on the trail, you’ll want to look into torso armor.
-This type of mtb protection covers a varying degree of your torso from the minimal protection of the Leatt Body Tee to the full Leatt Body Protector Pro.
+This type of mtb protection covers a varying degree of your torso from minimal protection to full-on body armor.